hayde0264/codepath-prework/README.md

 ## Notes

-The main challenge I faced when making this app was adding the video walkthrough with Loom.
+The main challenge I faced when making this app was adding the video walkthrough to the README properly.
 But, after reading a few articles and watching the video provided by Codepath, I got it to work.

 ## License